Tbalta/Ada_Linux_Kernel_Module/readme.md

 # Theory
 Since there's no support for Ada in the Linux kernel, we have to use wrappers to call our Ada code.

-Exporting Ada code to C is easy with the `Pragma Export` keyword.
+Interfacing Ada to C is easy with the `Pragma Export` and `Pragma Import` keyword.
 ```ada
 -- hello_ada.ads
 procedure Hello_Ada;